 I’m Sonya Nemec and I started my Girl with the Edinburgh Tattoo blog well over five years ago.
 It contains views and reviews of things cultural and political – local and international – with words of inspiration and encouragement.
 There are also a number of Edinburgh Festival Fringe show reviews.
 However it’s pretty much an historical document now as I believe there’s more than enough online opinion, reviews and chatter and I don’t feel I need to add to it.
-I continue to post occasionally though on my main endeavours and passions:
+Although… in these current times...
+If you fancy dropping by for some encouraging words and news of free book downloads – you’re most welcome!

 My shorter works include tales of nervy paranoia (Pigneto Suicide Club) Twilight Zone type fantasy (Letter from America)* and full-on dystopian futures (Brexit Wounds).
 You can check them out here:

 Also – for all of you who don’t speak, read or write English too good (thanks Derek Zoolander!)

 I also teach English as a foreign/second language here in Edinburgh and online; mainly one-to-one but I do some voluntary classroom work as well.
 I have a blog called Top Hack English where I’ve posted past lessons and Edinburgh-related ESOL material (with Soundcloud recordings and downloadable pdfs) which hopefully students and teachers will find useful.
 You can contact me via this site or Top Hack English if you want to arrange lessons.